 Name and purpose

 The name of the program is the Support for Faculty Scholars Award—SFSA.
-The purpose of the award is to advance the research mission of the University.
-The fund supports research and creative activities that may not lead to external funding but that enhance and sustain the scholarly reputation of WMU and the faculty principal investigator.
+The purpose of the SFSA is to advance the research mission of the University.
+The fund supports research and creative activities that may not lead to external funding but that enhance the scholarly reputation of WMU and the faculty principal investigator.
 In addition, these funds are given to support:

 - Faculty in the organizational phases of establishing their research and creative activity project.

 - Faculty entering new areas of research or creative activity.

-- Dissemination of original scholarship or work or engagement in professional collaborations associated with such work.
+- Dissemination of original scholarship or work and/or engagement in professional collaborations associated with such work.

 The Research Policies Council oversees administration of the program and establishes operational procedures regarding application, review, scoring, determination of eligibility, and award processes.
-The council also evaluates all final reports from awardees and assesses the outcomes of the program.
+The RPC also evaluates all final reports from awardees and assesses the outcomes of the program.

 There are two application deadlines, one in September and one in January.

 All proposals shall be written for a non-specialist audience.

 - Awards are for one year.
 The time period begins at the award date designated for each competition.

 - The maximum amount of an SFSA is $2,000.
 Award funds must be used within the one-year project period; they cannot be carried forward beyond the award termination date.

 - Within 60 days of the end of the award year, the PI must submit a report describing the outcomes of the project, including a listing of any papers, presentations and creative works.
-The Office of the Vice President for Research will provide the Research Policies Council with an annual report on scholarly activity resulting from the SFSA program.
+The Office of the Vice President for Research will provide the RPC with an annual report on scholarly activity resulting from the SFSA program.

 - Awardees cannot draw on Faculty Research and Creative Activity Award and SFSA funds during the same fiscal year.
 Proposals for consecutive awards (i.e., FRACAA then SFSA or SFSA then FRACAA) must disclose the existing award and include a rationale for the connection if one exists.